docknetwork/planning/spec/0003-schema.md

 ## Design Summary
 Schemas are stored on chain and identified and retrieved by their unique id.
 A credential specifies the unique id of the schema that it adheres to.
+Schemas are stored as blob in the blob storage module of the chain.
+The chain is agnostic to the contents of the blob and thus to schemas.

 ## Post-RFC Decisions
 None